okbob/plpgsql_lint/README.md

     END;
     $$ LANGUAGE plpgsql SET plpgsql.enable_lint TO false;

-''plpgsql_lint has a small overhed and only develop or preprod environments are preffered.''
+_A usage of plpgsql_lint does a small overhed and only develop or preprod environments are preffered._

 ### Dynamic SQL